Major Hurricane Laura 2020

-Satellite images and tracking maps of Category 4 Major Hurricane Laura 2020, August 16 - 29.
+Satellite images, weather maps and tracks of Category 4 Major Hurricane Laura 2020, August 16 - 29.
 Max wind speed 150mph.

 Additional rainfall will continue to lead to flash flooding along small streams, urban areas, roadways, and minor to moderate river flooding across portions of Louisiana, Mississippi and Arkansas.
 The heavy rainfall threat and flash and urban flooding potential will spread northeastward into the middle-Mississippi, lower Ohio and Tennessee Valleys, and Mid-Atlantic States Friday and Saturday.

 A few tornadoes remain possible this evening across eastern Arkansas, western Tennessee, northern Mississippi, and the Missouri Bootheel.
 The risk for a few tornadoes is expected to redevelop Friday afternoon into the evening across parts of the Mid-South and Tennessee Valley regions.

 Laura has continued to spin down after being over land for nearly a day.
 Surface observations no longer support tropical storm intensity, and therefore the system is being downgraded to a tropical depression.
 The cyclone should become a post-tropical low within a couple of days, and then transform into an extratropical cyclone while moving off the U.S. east coast.
 The official forecast shows some restrengthening in 2-4 days due to baroclinic processes.
 However, by the end of the forecast period, the system should be absorbed by a larger extratropical cyclone to the east of the Canadian Maritimes.